 |Type:||Trad, 80 ft (24 m)|

 |FA:||Herb Laeger and Rich Smith, May 1977; FFA: Mike Lechlinski, Lynn Hill and John Long, November 1979|

 |Admins:||Greg Opland, C Miller, Mike Morley, Adam Stackhouse, Justin Johnsen, Vicki Schwantes|

-Face climbing past two bolts (5.10) leads to the base of the arch where a fixed pin will be found (small cam placement too).
-From here insecure chimney/stem moves lead up the flared corner until it widens higher and starts to curve left finally opening up to accept jams.
+Face climbing past two bolts (5.10) leads to the base of the arch (small cams); a fixed pin used to reside there.
+Just above, insecure chimney/stem moves lead up the flared corner until it widens higher and starts to curve left finally opening up to accept jams.

 A real gem that is one of the many classic Josh routes involving some sort of funkness.
 Rarely done, perhaps because of it's "hidden" location, but well worth seeking out.
-A must-do for the grade and four stars out of five.
+A must-do for the grade and easily four stars out of five.

 Once up at the base of Houser Buttress the climb will be obvious as a left-facing arching crack/corner system down and left from Loose Lady.
 A bit of easy scrambling leads down to the base.